aiven/aiven-docs/docs/products/opensearch/howto/sample-dataset.md

 };
 ```

-Run this method to load the data and wait till it\'s done.
+Run this method to load the data and wait till it's done.
 We\'re
 injecting over 20k recipes, so it can take 10-15 seconds.

 ## Get data mapping with NodeJS {#get-mapping-with-nodejs}